 /var/packages/Docker/etc/dockerd.json

-Package Center
+Package Centre

-Configure docker for non-root user
+Configure Docker for a non-root user

 Docker is installed and run as a root user.
 If you look at the permissions on the docker.sock